mbade92/Devops/README.md

 # Devops
-This is the place where all devops related code is stored Place all the scripts in this repo
+This is the place where all devops related code is stored Place all scripts in this repo
-Save all the resources in this folder
+Save all resources in this folder
-Move all the documents to this folder
+Move all documents to this folder